GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 # Release Notes: 1.0

+After a reaaaaaaally long time (spanning several years), development of the Gato GraphQL plugin has finally reached v1.0!
+Yaaaaaaaaaaay 🎉🍾🎊🥳🍻👏🥂🎈🙌

+Starting from this version, the plugin will be released in the [WordPress plugins directory](https://wordpress.org/plugins/) (currently a work in progress), so you'll be able to install the plugin directly from your WordPress dashboard.

+Version 1.0 brings plenty of improvements, including the **integration with the (Gutenberg) block editor**.
+Here's an extensive description of all the changes.

 ## Integration of Gutenberg blocks into the GraphQL schema

 ## Browse "Additional Documentation" when editing a Schema Configuration